gzl333/service-manual/docs/en/vpn/README.md

 * The configuration file corresponds to the service node, that is, **the server in the same service node uses the same configuration file, and only needs to be configured once.**

 ####  2.1 Downloading the Configuration File
-* The downloading location is shown in Figure 5, click 【Download】 to start the download; some browsers need to right-click the link and select "Save As File".
+* The downloading location is shown in Figure 5, click 【Download】 to start the download.

 ![pic5 The downloading location of configuration file](./img/2-configfiles.jpg)